Brisbane (Year 1)

 PE

-PE lessons are taught twice weekly on a Monday and a Wednesday this term.
+PE lessons are taught twice weekly on a Tuesday and a Wednesday this term.
 Children will continue to get changed as they did in Auckland class so please bring kit in on the first day of term and it will go home for a wash at the end of term.
 On Mondays children will continue to work on ball games and on Wednesdays the children will work on yoga with Ms Last.

 Music